Shaq Sculpture Designer: Why the Diesel Is 10 Times Stronger Than Michael Jordan

 In a way, my own nervous feelings about Shaq squashing me are how I will choose to remember his playing days.
 He was a fearsome, unstoppable scoring machine whose size and speed were unmatched.
 Amrany's job is to sort out how to make a statue as memorable as the subject it's based on.

-"I think that what makes something memorable is if in 200 years, people look back and say it was the right thing to do for its time."
+"I think that what makes something memorable is if in 200 years," he said, "people look back and say it was the right thing to do for its time."

 If you're reading this 200 years in the future, shoot us a tweet and let us know.